+Toronto-based garage rock/synth-pop quartet Neon Bloom is a unique blending of musical styles, creative influences and wonderfully diverse personalities.
 Combining the talents of veteran musicians/recording artists Jen Simpson (lead vocals), bassist/guitarist Fred Yurichuk, guitarist/keyboardist Simon Chow and drummer/keyboardist Chris Romano, Neon Bloom has already staked a claim as one of the most innovative and energetic live bands on the Toronto scene, by invoking their collective experience as live performers, and a dedicated sense of professionalism and passion for their craft.

-Formed just two years ago, the story behind their origin may not seem to be out of the ordinary on first examination.
+Formed three years ago, the story behind their origin may not seem to be out of the ordinary on first examination.
 But dig a little deeper and you realize that the back story gives great meaning to so many aspects of the band, from their energetic stage shows, to their overall look and creative aesthetic, their dedication to their craft, and especially Simpson’s powerful lyrical creations.
 More importantly, the story behind the story is why each band member is so committed to one another, and to their collective musical enterprise, and why they approach life and music with such joyful abandon.

+Simpson and Yurichuk met through a musicians’ ‘matchmaking’ website and began jamming together in 2017.
+Realizing they had a lot on common career-wise, and in the sort of music they wished to create, the pair sought out players to round out the lineup, eventually landing upon Chow and then Romano.
+Simpson had spent time playing with Toronto-based all-girl punk band Machetes in the first decade of the new millennium.
+That band was managed by Roger O’Donnell, the Cure’s keyboard player, and toured North America and the U.K. before breaking up in 2009.
+She then moved on to a project with her then-husband based out of New York City.
 Yurichuk toured Canada, Asia and South America with the band Girl + The Machine, one of many bands that he has toiled with over more than two decades in the music business.
 These two experienced and savvy musicians knew what they were looking for in bandmates and found them in both Chow and Romano, who were also experienced players on the local scene.

 “It just felt natural.
 And we actually wrote a song that would appear on our first EP pretty quickly because we connected so well.
 We had auditioned other people and considered other people, but Simon and Chris were the right fit.
 You just know.
 It’s like any sort of relationship, you just know if it’s going to work,” said Yurichuk.

 So far, a pretty normal story of a band coming together.
 But there is so much more of a compelling and inspirational tale to tell.
 A little over a decade ago, Simpson was suddenly struck down with epilepsy.
 At its worst in the early days, she was bed-ridden, needing constant care, enduring six major seizures a day.
 It meant giving up everything, including her modelling and music careers.
-After years of searching for help, she was finally able to have a treatment plan put in place, along with the correct medications, and by her own reckoning, has 90 percent fewer seizures than she had at the worst stages of the illness.
+After years of searching for help, she was finally able to have a treatment plan put in place, and by her own reckoning, has 90 percent fewer seizures than she had at the worst stages of the illness.

 “At the time, when I got sick, it was super strange to be an adult and be that debilitated and go through something like that.
 But, for me, it’s a big part of how I write lyrics, and why I write lyrics and how I see the world.
 And it impacts the performances.
 Every show for me is a celebration.
 There was a time when I was scared, and sick and penniless.
 I lost my husband and had to move back to Toronto and now I just want to celebrate how far I have come and how amazing it is to be in this band with these guys.
 Every show is the best feeling ever” said Simpson,

 “I think it’s cool for people to be aware of because I think it can be encouraging for people with an illness or something extra that they have to deal with to see me doing all that I do and enjoying life so much.
 After 10 years of trying to figure it out, I now have it pretty much under control, and that’s why I have been able to have a band again, and even go back to school in my 30s and have a full life again.”